tombensve/MarkdownDoc/Library/docs/MarkdownDoc-Library.md

               representing only generator options, but any such.
 It has one method common to all `public boolean isHelp()`.
 Implementations should have a default constructor.

+__Parser__ - This represents a parser.

+	public interface Parser {
+		public void parse(Doc document, File parseFile)
+		    throws IOException, ParseException;
+	}

+The parser gets passed an already created Doc model allowing the document to be built from multiple source files by parsing into the same document.

 __Generator__ - This represents a generator.

 	public interface Generator {